 Peripheral Arterial Disease (PAD)

 With peripheral artery disease (PAD), the plaque buildup causes blood flow restriction to legs and other affected organs.
-With the progression of PAD induced flow restriction, blood flow cannot keep up with limb’s resting demands for oxygen and nutrients.
+With the progression of PAD induced flow restriction, blood flow cannot keep up with a limb’s resting demands for oxygen and nutrients.
 This causes leg cramps and may lead to non-healing wounds.
-Arterial blockages are leading cause of limb amputations due to non-healing leg ulcers/wounds that lead to infection and gangrene.
+Arterial blockages are the leading cause of limb amputations.
+This is due to non-healing leg ulcers/wounds that lead to infection and gangrene.
 If you have PAD, you are also at higher risk for having heart disease and stroke.

-- The pain stops at rest and resumes at a predictable distance.
+- The pain stops at rest and resumes at a predictable distance

-Sores or ulcers on toes, feet or legs that do not heal after four weeks of local wound treatment.
+- Sores or ulcers on toes, feet or legs that do not heal after four weeks of local wound treatment

 Click on a thumbnail below to view the full gallery.